datatrans/apple-pay-web-sample/README.md

 ## Appendix
 ### Testing
 On your iPhone / MacBook it's the easiest if you just configure a real Apple Pay enabled credit card.
-Authorizations with real cards will be declined on the Datatrans test system (https://admin.sandbox.datatrans.com/).
+Authorizations with real cards will be declined on the [Datatrans test system](https://admin.sandbox.datatrans.com/).
 So don't worry, your card will not be charged.
 In order to get some successful transactions, Datatrans has the following logic in place (only on the test system obviously):
 - If a valid Apple Pay token is sent and the amount is < 500 (500 equals 5.00 USD or 5.00 CHF) we do the following replacements: